Alexey-T/CudaText/readme.md

 * http://wiki.freepascal.org/CudaText

 Lazarus 1.9 trunk, fpc 3.0.0
-(fpc 3.0.2, win32, has problem with SimpleIPC)
+(fpc 3.0.2/win32 has problem with SimpleIPC, and "single instance" option)

 See wiki topic "How to compile"